 - Run heavily soiled laundry through a sluice cycle and pre-wash

 - Wash in an appropriate cycle according to fabric type and soiling

 - Was heat sensitive items at the right temperature to avoid damage

 - Always follow decontamination guidelines with thermal, chemical or ozone disinfection

-Unique to JLA: OTEX ozone disinfection provides a verifiable way to meet HTM 01-04 by harnessing the natural power of ozone O3, to kill bacteria, moulds, yeasts and viruses and eliminate the risk of cross-infection in laundry.
+Unique to JLA: OTEX ozone disinfection provides a verifiable way to meet HTM 01-04 by harnessing the natural power of ozone O3, to kill bacteria, molds, yeasts and viruses and eliminate the risk of cross-infection in laundry.
 Learn more about our ozone washer system here.

 Contact us to discuss to learn more about our OTEX ozone laundry disinfection.

-Drying & Finishing
+Drying & finishing